 My first arb turned into an ‘on exchange’ arb where I put both back and lay orders on the exchange.
 That turned into trading, then that turned into software in its own right and more advanced strategies.
 I couldn’t have dreamed how everything would have turned out.
 It was a sort of unplanned progression.

 I now find myself trading pretty much 24×7 across a whole range of sports and markets.

 Rather than my manual trading starting point, I feel more like a conductor of an orchestra; but perhaps one sat in the pit with an instrument as well.

-It feels like a natural progression in the market and your understanding of the market.
+It feels like a natural progression in the market and your understanding of it.

 You start manually, prodding and probing the market.
 You then automate all or some aspects of your entry or exit using some form of alerts or semi-automation.
 Soon you will be ready to take the final step of fully automating.

-Once there you can still manually trade, but take feedback from automation to improve further or to supplement what you are doing.
+Once there, you can still manually trade but take feedback from automation to improve further or supplement your work.